horn-d/playducate/README.md

 # Playducate
-Eksamen projekt - Multimedie designer 2021
+Exam project - Multimedie designer 2021

-## Hjemmesiden
+## Website
 http://horn-design.dk/playducate/#tekst4

-## Spillet
+## The game
 ![Playducate](http://horn-design.dk/playducate/img/soapbobles.png?crop=1.00xw:1.00xh;0,0&resize=768:* "chocolate chip cookies")

 ## Playducate
-Playducate er et AR-spil som blander sjov og læring.
-Det kan anvendes i butikker, storcentre og til events.
+Playducate is an AR-game which makes learning fun!
+It can be used i stores, shopping malls and for events.

-## Fordele med Playducate
+## Advantage by using Playducate
-- Glade kunder
+- Happy costumers
-- Omtale
+- Good publicity
-- Større omsætning
+- Larger turnover
-- Skil dig ud

 ## Code